vzhong/embeddings/README.md

 This python package contains utilities to download and make available pretrained word embeddings.

-Embeddings are stored in the `$EMBEDDINGS_ROOT` directory in a SQLite 3 database for fast retrieval directory in a SQLite 3 database for minimal load time and fast retrieval.
+Embeddings are stored in the `$EMBEDDINGS_ROOT` directory (defaults to `~/.embeddings`) in a SQLite 3 database for minimal load time and fast retrieval.

-Instead of loading a large file to query for embeddings, `embeddings` is fast to query:
+Instead of loading a large file to query for embeddings, `embeddings` is fast:

 ```python
 In [1]: %timeit GloveEmbedding('common_crawl_840', d_emb=300)